Previous Episode << >> Next Episode

 "So what do we do?"
 Naomi pouted.

 The Doctor focused on his computer, "I cure it of course.
 I need any sensor readings, environmental logs.
-Knowing how this was distributed can go long way too.
+Knowing how this was distributed can go a long way too.
 Perhaps we can coax a couple in here for a sample."

 Kiara and Naomi both pulled faces.
 Sid didn't look that impressed either.